SteffenBerlin/django-rest-chatbot/README.md

 ## Getting Started

-The following README.md is copied from https://github.com/nils-wisiol/django-rest-boilerplate All credits for this great work go to https://github.com/nils-wisiol/ !!
+The following README.md is copied from https://github.com/nils-wisiol/django-rest-boilerplate Credits for this great Django REST Boilerplate work go to https://github.com/nils-wisiol/ !!

 The info about the built-in chatbot API is not yet addressed in this Readme.